alexzorila/artifact-cruncher/README.md

 # Artifact Cruncher
-Parse forensic disk triage collection to supertimeline on Windows via WSL2 and Docker.
+Parse triage collection to supertimeline on Windows via WSL2 and Docker.
 Maintains compatibility with host filesystem.
 Optional output ingest into local Docker Splunk instance.
 Tested on: Windows 11, WSL2, Ubuntu 22.04 guest, Docker.

 ## Installation
 From an `Ubuntu` guest inside `WSL2` on Windows 11 run one of the following code snippets as `root`.